SaketGudimella/SaketGudimella/README.md

 - 🌱 I’m currently learning **Natural Language Processing and Computer Vision.**

-- 👨‍💻 All of my projects are available at [https://github.com/SaketGudimella](https://github.com/SaketGudimella)
+- 👨‍💻 All of my projects are available at [https://github.com/SaketGudimella](https://github.com/SaketGudimella).

-- 🧐 Interested in **Robots, Computers and Rockets**
+- 🧐 Interested in **Robots, Computers and Rockets**.

-- 📫 You can find me on Twitter, Gmail or on LinkedIn. **@SaketGudimella, radhasaket38@gmail.com, Saket Gudimella**
+- 📫 You can find me on Twitter, Gmail or on LinkedIn. **@SaketGudimella, radhasaket38@gmail.com, Saket Gudimella**.

 - ⚡ Fun fact **The majority of your brain is fat.**